Avanade/OnRamp/README.md

 ### Inherit

-The [`CodeGenConsoleBase`](./src/OnRamp/Console/CodeGenConsoleBase.cs) is designed to be inherited, with opportunities within to tailor the console application experience via the following key virtual methods:
+The [`CodeGenConsoleBase`](./src/OnRamp/Console/CodeGenConsoleBase.cs) is designed to be inherited, with opportunities within to tailor the console application experience via the following key overrideable methods:

 Method | Description
 -|-